 Partnered with a co-worker to provide a cloud-based managed intrusion detection service as well as providing auditing and compliance reporting services to clients.
 Worked with docker swarms, Nginx, MongoDB, Suricata, FreeBSD, Django, Traefik, Portainer, Elasticsearch, Logstash, Salt, and Python

 In 2018 I worked to launch a business to support a number of clients, with a focus on medical, and government.
 Designed and released a packaged solution that addresses HIPAA-compliance problems and can scale from small practices to large enterprises.
 We provide a stable network and server environment, security of patient data, disaster recovery, monitoring, alerting, user support, and data analytics.

-Working as a lead developer on a variety of products designed to enable managed service providers to remotely support and manage their client networks.
+Working as a developer on a variety of products designed to enable managed service providers to remotely support and manage their client networks.
 I primarily work with Django and Node.js using technologies like Redis, Postgres, Elasticsearch, HAProxy, Docker, and Vagrant in Linux and FreeBSD, with VB.NET and C# on the Windows-side.

 Working as a systems engineer for a family-owned business serving a wide variety of clients that need network design, management, and support without the cost of employing a full-time team of staff.